kyma-project/kyma/tests/application-connector-tests/README.md

 ## Overview

 This project contains the acceptance tests that you can run as part of the Kyma Application Connector testing process.
-The tests are written in Go.
-Run them as standard Go tests.

 ## Usage